-- Assess the pupil's progress in relation to targets outlined in the EHCP or statement and IPP; - Review the provision made for the pupil in the context of the National Curriculum and levels of attainment in basic literacy/numeracy and life skills; - Consider the appropriateness of the existing statement or EHCP in relation to the pupil's performance during the year and whether or not to cease, continue or amend the existing statement or EHCP; - Set new targets for the coming year when the statement or EHCP is to be maintained - Consider placement setting if pupil is approaching a transition point or anyone present considers that the current setting is no longer meeting the child's needs
+- Assess the pupil's progress in relation to targets outlined in the EHCP or statement and IPP; - Review the provision made for the pupil in the context of the National Curriculum and levels of attainment in basic literacy/numeracy and life skills; - Consider the appropriateness of the existing EHCP in relation to the pupil's performance during the year and whether or not to cease, continue or amend the existing EHCP;

+- Set new targets for the coming year when the EHCP is to be maintained - Consider placement setting if pupil is approaching a transition point or anyone present considers that the current setting is no longer meeting the child's needs

-4. Managing provision
+5. Managing Provision

-Provision is decided managed by the Class Teacher and the SENCo depending on the child's need.
+Provision is managed by the Class Teacher and the Inclusion Leader/SENDCo depending on the child's need.
 We offer a variety of provision for children with Special Educational Needs.
-These includes: memory support, Speech and Language Therapy, Nurture Group, social groups, Sensory Circuits, visual perception support and fine motor support.
+These include: memory support, Speech and Language Therapy, Nurture Group, social groups, Sensory Circuits, visual perception support and fine motor support.

 We also offer writing and spelling interventions, reading, Phonics and maths intervention groups for children that need extra support.
 There are many resources to help children access learning, for example; writing slopes, pencil grips, individual reward/behaviour systems, time out/calm down areas, sensory bottles and weighted snakes and equipment, practical resources in maths, coloured overlays.

-5. Pupil Progress
+6. Pupil Progress

-The progress and attainment of all pupils is monitored on a half termly basis and is reviewed by the Class Teacher, SENCo and a member of the Senior Leadership Team.
-In addition to this, the progress of children on the SEN register is monitored and reviewed regularly through on-going review of intervention support provided.
-This is overseen by the SENCo, but all those working with children will monitor and reflect on progress, this will include TAs and Class Teachers.
+The progress and attainment of all pupils is monitored on a half termly basis and is reviewed by the Class Teacher, Inclusion Leader/SENDCo and a member of the Senior Leadership Team.
+In addition to this, the progress of children on the SEND register is monitored and reviewed regularly through on-going review of intervention support provided.
+This is overseen by the Inclusion Leader/SENDCo, but all those working with children will monitor and reflect on progress, this will include TAs and Class Teachers.
 Adequate progress is defined as that which:

-- o narrows the attainment gap between the pupil and their peers - prevents the attainment gap increasing

-- is equivalent to that of peers starting from the same baseline but less than the majority of peers - o equals or improves the pupil's previous progress rate - o ensures full curricular access - o shows an improvement in self-help, social or personal skills - o shows improvements in the pupils' behaviour.
+- narrows the attainment gap between the pupil and their peers o prevents the attainment gap increasing - is equivalent to that of peers starting from the same baseline but less than the majority of peers - equals or improves the pupil's previous progress rate - ensures full curricular access - shows an improvement in self-help, social or personal skills - shows improvements in the pupils' behaviour.

-6. Exit
+7. Exit

-Children will be removed from our SEN register when the academy and other agencies are satisfied that their progress and attainment is at a level which is considered appropriate to their age group.
+Children will be removed from our SEND register when the academy and/or other agencies are satisfied that their progress and attainment is at a level which is considered appropriate to their age group.
 At this point children will be closely monitored to ensure that progress is maintained.